nmsaini/liberty-demo-app/README.md

 ```
 curl -sw "\n" $(oc get routes demo-app -o jsonpath="{.spec.host}")/demo-app/hello
 ```
-you should see a response
+you should see a response like
 > Hello from demo-app-b5f99cd7d-cf97f